daimessdn/js-calculator/README.md

 # js-calculator
 ## CEB CfDS UGM Individual project

 In this project, we made some simple calculator that perform simple calculation.
 In this documentation, I will show you how to operate it.
+You can navigate to calculator by [clicking here](https://daimessdn.github.io/js-calculator).

 - When you open the calculator, it is initially off. you can turn on the calculator by clicking the power button (the power button is found with &#x23fb; symbol).
 Turning off the calculator is the same way as you turned on the calculator.